-- To analyze and solve both technical and creative animation problems. - To create story lines and actions that communicate a message. - To apply the principles of animation, including gravity, motion and timing into their projects. - To produce animations through the use of sound, image, and environment. - To utilize current computer hardware and applications for animation.
+• To analyze and solve both technical and creative animation problems.

+• To create story lines and actions that communicate a message.

+To apply the principles of animation, including timing and spacing into projects.
+To produce animations using sound, image and materials.
+To utilize current technologies for animation.